koozala/pacioli/README.md

 * [iText](https://itextpdf.com/) is used for generating PDF files
 * The preview function is supported by [PDFtoimage](https://github.com/sungaila/PDFtoImage)

+# Multi-language support

+The goal is to support many languages for document creation, and possibly the UI.
+The foundation for multi-language support has been added.
+Currently German and English are supported for document creation.

 # Status
 Pacioli can read XML files representing electronic invoices, show a preview, and save a PDF version of the invoice.

-There is no multi-language support yet.
-The UI and PDF generation is currently all in German.